minibolt-guide/minibolt/guide/lightning/lightning-client.md

 At the moment, only the user "lnd" has the necessary access privileges.
 To make the user "admin" the main administrative user, we make sure it can interact with LND as well.

-* Type "exit" to return to the LND user
+* Type "exit" to return to the admin user

   ```sh
   $2 exit